wp-property/wp-property/readme.txt

 * Fixed the bug with redirecting to Paypol on checkout (FEPS) related to Mozilla browser.
 * Fixed the bug with listing publishing after successful processed checkout on sponsored listings form (FEPS).
 * Fixed fatal error on notification sending when WP-CRM plugin is installed and activated.
+* Fixed attributes by groups sorting on single property page.

 = 1.38.4 =